MicrosoftDocs/defender-docs/defender-xdr/threat-analytics.md

 :::image type="content" source="/defender/media/threat-analytics/ta_related_incidents_mtp.png" alt-text="Screenshot of the related incidents section of a threat analytics report." lightbox="/defender/media/threat-analytics/ta_related_incidents_mtp.png":::

 > [!NOTE]
-> Incidents and alerts associated with the threat are sourced from Microsoft Defender for Endpoint, Microsoft Defender for Identity, Microsoft Defender for Office 365, Microsoft Defender for Cloud Apps, and Microsoft Defender for Cloud.
+> Incidents and alerts associated with the threat are sourced from Defender for Endpoint, Defender for Identity, Defender for Office 365, Defender for Cloud Apps, and Defender for Cloud.

 ### Impacted assets: Get list of impacted devices, users, mailboxes, apps, and cloud resources